smallbiggie/8-Week-SQL-Challenge/Case Study #1: Danny's Diner/README.md

 ## Solution

 Any questions, reach out to me on [LinkedIn](https://www.linkedin.com/in/huutrung16/).
+I'm using MySQL for the whole Case Study.

 ### 1. What is the total amount each customer spent at the restaurant?